-Things to Do and Excursions
+Things to Do and Excursions in Alaska

 National parks are ever-present in Alaska and they serve as a fantastic way to experience the wildlife and scenery found across the sprawling landscape.
 Take the Kenai Fjords National Park, for example, which sits at the cusp of the Kenai Peninsula.
 This phenomenal sight is indicative of Alaska’s starkly beautiful surroundings, from the fringe of lush forests to the icy depths.
 Denali National Park is another must-visit with a 92 mile-long road which leads you directly to Mt McKinley, passing all manner of mountain ranges, thick forests and moose sightings along the way.